stoeps13/connections-doc/source/admin/admin/t_admin_communities_sync_remote_apps.md

         WikisLibraryService.exportSyncedResourceInfo("/temp-dir/wikisOutput.xml", "community")
         ```

+    !!! note
-    **Note:** If the Communities database fails, all remote applications are affected and you need to run each of the application-specific commands.
+    If the Communities database fails, all remote applications are affected and you need to run each of the application-specific commands.

 The export XML files are used in the steps covered in the next topic to generate a report of how the information differs from the current state of the Communities application.
 For more information, see *Generating a synchronization report*.